LSEG-API-Samples/Example.DataLibrary.DotNet.MRNStoryConsumer/README.md

 ### Using Stream API to retrieve MRN Story data

 Let start with the first approach.
 The following sample codes demonstrate how to open the item stream request using Stream API which is the class under Delivery layer.
 The API provide DeliveryFactory.CreateStream to create ItemStream.
-After the application call stream.open() it will send a new item request to Elektron or ERT in Cloud.
+After the application call stream.open() it will send a new item request to Refinitiv Real-Time or RTO.
 Then the application can process the JSON data returns from the callback functions defined in OnRefresh, OnUpdate, and OnStatus.
 The application can use method __WithFields()__ to specify field lists for a view request, and it can set __WithStreaming(false)__ to send snapshot requests.

 To use the class from Delivery layer, you need to use the following modules.